jkoscialkowski/gsn-projekt/README.md

 # Amphibian
 Cross-timezone, business-wide share price prediction using various recurrent architectures.

-Can Audi share prices be predicted with Asian motor company stock quotes?
-Price prediction using Attention neural network.
+The goal of the project was to investigate whether stock quotes for companies from the same area, but earlier timezone carry _decent_ predictive power if compared to the company itself or all companies from its region.
+Code in this repository allows the user to download data for a chosen business and then experiment with several RNN-based architectures.

 ## Run on your own
 This guide assumes you have Python 3.x installed on your computer.
 Clone the repository to a desired local directory